fivequarters/fusebit.io/src/_blog/_posts/everyauth-pagerduty.md

 post_author_avatar: matthew.png
 date: '2022-05-26'
 post_image: everyauth-pagerduty.png
-post_excerpt: EveryAuth is the easiest way to integrate with the PagerDuty API so you can manage services and incidents on the user's behalf.
+post_excerpt: EveryAuth is the easiest way to integrate with the PagerDuty API so you can manage services and incidents your user's behalf.
 post_slug: everyauth-pagerduty
 tags: ['post', 'authentication', 'integrations']
 post_date_in_url: false